Volunteering at Holiday Time: Fun Ways for LA Kids To Find Their Spirit of Giving

-Each December, One Voice’s Holiday Food Program distributes food, book and toy baskets to 2,500 Los Angeles families in need.
+Each December, One Voice’s Holiday Food Program distributes food baskets, books, and toys to 2,500 Los Angeles families in need.
 All ages are welcome to help sort the food for packaging.
 More than 2,000 volunteers participate in this fun and festive “Kid Safe” evening.

 Westside Food Bank welcomes help from kids ages five and up, accompanied by a parent or guardian.
 Special events throughout the year.